TykTechnologies/vscode-tyk/README.md

 # VS Code Tyk extension

 [Tyk Schemas VS Code extension](https://marketplace.visualstudio.com/items?itemName=TykTechnologiesLimited.tyk-schemas) validates Tyk JSON schemas for various JSON objects/files used by Tyk products.
 This extension can help you write and validate api definition, keys and config files with [VS Code IntelliSense] (https://code.visualstudio.com/docs/editor/intellisense) which validates and autocomplete the required and optional fields and also provides default values and examples to make your work with Tyk faster and easier.
-This way you can avoid the back&forth copy+amend code snippt from the docs and start using Tyk natively as a language.
+This way you can avoid the back&forth copy+amend code snippet from the docs and start using Tyk natively as a language.

 ## Installing Tyk Schemas Extension
 Click on the "install" button, like you would with any other extension